 Progress in sensor technology - progress in process control?
-Part II: results from a simulation benchmark study
+Part I: Sensor property investigation and classification

 Download citation file: